marquezmanu/FileUtility/Readme.md

 ## Notes

-Yet FileUtility it is not finished, so you can contribute in this project sending a pull request.
+Yet FileUtility it is not finished, so you can contribute in this project sending a pull request or raise an issue.

+This is licenced under the MIT licence.
+We welcome comments, feedback and suggestions.
 Enjoy!